 Rodriguez et al. (2012) proposed that due to the pressurization of the aquifer, cracks were generated through the overlying cryosphere, and the fluid sediment mixture erupted through the pipeline composed of these cracks to form mud volcanoes.
-Soare et al. (2005, 2013, 2020) believe that the cone at the Zhurong landing site shows that the area has experienced intense hydrothermal activity.
+Soare et al. (2005, 2013, 2020) believed that the cone at the Zhurong landing site shows that the area has experienced intense hydrothermal activity.
+Ye et al. (2021) also indicate that there is a magma chamber to be the heat source for maintaining the mobility of the mud reservoir and groundwater system.
 However, there is no obvious magmatic erosion and not sufficiently deep crater in this area to reveal the structure below the VB formation.
 The spatial statistical, gravity and magnetic results provide clues for confirming the power source of mud volcanoes in this area.
 The statistical results show that the mud volcano density of the ejecta block at the Zhurong landing site increases significantly from north to south (Figure.
-14 (a)), and traces of underground magmatism are revealed by gravity and magnetic observations in the southeastern Zhurong landing site.
+18 (a)), and traces of underground magmatism are revealed by gravity and magnetic observations in the southeastern Zhurong landing site.
 Combined with the distribution characteristics of mud volcanoes, we judge that the magmatism here provides energy for hydrothermal activities such as mud volcanoes.
-This also confirms the judgment of Depablo et al. (2009) that there may be a heat source of magma chamber under the surface of Utopian basin (Figure.
-14 (b)).
+This also confirms the judgment of Depablo et al. (2009) and Ye et al. (2021) that there may be a heat source of magma chamber under the surface of Utopian basin (Figure.
+18 (b)).

-Figure 14 (a) Density distribution, gravity and magnetic anomaly map of mud volcanoes; (b) Mud volcanoes genesis.
+Figure 18(a) Density distribution, gravity and magnetic anomaly map of mud volcanoes; (b) Mud volcanoes genesis.